Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes.
 We have one cart recycling.
 Recyclables should be left loose in the bottom of your recycling cart, except for glass.
 Household cleaners, solvents, pesticides, etc. should be properly used up whenever possible.
 For times when a disposal option is necessary, residents of Jenks can access the Tulsa Household Pollutant (HHP) Collection Facility by appointment.
 For more information about one cart recycling, nearby M.E.T. recycling centers, Mr. Murph program and locations, and the HHP, visit Trash and Recycling.
 Additional information can also be found at the Feed Mr. Murph website or the M.E.T Recycle website.

 Apply at City Hall at:211 N Elm StreetJenks, OK 74037Complete the application form (PDF).
-Homeowners are required to post a $60 deposit.
-Renters an $85 deposit.
-Commercial accounts are $110.
+Deposit fees can be found on the Master Fee Schedule.

 In order to have service on the day of application, the application must be received before 2 p.m.